Ashraf7474/Ecommerace_Database_Analysis/README.md

 14. Stainless steel Contura pressure cooker products generate the maximum revenue, while Marie Light Oats Biscuits generate the least revenue in terms of product.

+# Challenges Faced

+In this comprehensive E-commerce database analysis project, our objective is to leverage SQL queries to extract crucial insights from a multitude of CSV files, covering customer data, order details, payment types, product information, and more.
+These insights will be transformed into an interactive Power BI dashboard, providing stakeholders with a clear understanding of sales, customer acquisition, revenue generation, and product profitability.

+Throughout the project, we anticipate challenges such as data quality issues, the complexity of SQL queries, and the design of an effective dashboard.
+We will address these challenges by implementing data cleaning techniques, breaking down complex queries, and following best practices in data visualization.
+Our ultimate goal is to empower decision-makers with actionable insights, fostering the growth and optimization of the E-commerce platform while ensuring data privacy and compliance with security protocols.